Stocks drift around records in mixed trading on Wall Street

-The S&P 500 was 0.1% higher in midday trading, a day after setting an all-time high amid enthusiasm about COVID-19 vaccines leading to an economic recovery and expectations that Washington will deliver more stimulus for the economy.
+The S&P 500 was up 0.2% in afternoon trading, a day after setting an all-time high amid enthusiasm about COVID-19 vaccines leading to an economic recovery and expectations that Washington will deliver more stimulus for the economy.

 Optimism about a strengthening economy later this year has been powerful enough to paper over worries about today's struggles.
 On Thursday, a report showed that 900,000 U.S. workers filed for unemployment benefits last week, as the worsening pandemic forces businesses to shut down and lay off employees.
 The number was less terrible than the prior week's 926,000, but it's still incredibly high compared with history.